 Oh, and taking the opportunity to buy seasonal fruits and vegetable crates and freeze them for the winter.
-At the market, I especially buy the products from the called category 2, it’s usually slightly damaged products, “out of shape,” small spots… I mean, products that have a harder chance to sell.
-On the other hand, they are more economical, and they are all as good as the category one [and sometimes better].
+At the market, I especially buy the products from the called category 2, it’s usually slightly damaged products, “out of shape,” small spots… I mean, products that have a harder chance of selling.
+On the other hand, they are more economical and are all as good as category one [and sometimes better].

 About the recipe

 Fruits are something to add to your summer salads [but not only do not forget the citrus in the winter].
 They bring freshness and a sweet/savoury contrast that is very pleasant.
-The association of roasted nectarines in olive oil, the bitterness of the arugula and the sweetness of the burrata seems just perfect to me.
-They do not forget the soft crunch with the pine nuts [any other nut would work well too].
+The association of roasted nectarines in olive oil, the bitterness of the arugula and the burrata’s sweetness seems just perfect.
+They do not forget the soft crunch of the pine nuts [any other nut would work well too].

 But it is not always easy to find associations that work well.
-So, I wanted to get in touch with you about a book I recently discovered, and that will become a staple in my library: “L’essentiel de Chartier, l’ABC des harmonies aromatiques à table et en cuisine.
+So, I wanted to get in touch with you about a book I recently discovered that will become a staple in my library: “L’essentiel de Chartier, l’ABC des harmonies aromatiques à table et en cuisine.

-In the form of individual cards, this book presents foods from all categories [vegetables, fruits, meats, fish, etc] with a list of ingredients and wines that fit well with them.
+In the form of individual cards, this book presents foods from all categories [vegetables, fruits, meats, fish, etc.] with a list of ingredients and wines that fit well with them.
 In addition, there are some recipe suggestions for each product.
-This book is a true gold mine and will help you find many association ideas for your recipes.
+This book is a true gold mine and will help you find many recipe association ideas.